 The realization of this project faced formidable challenges beginning with Solomon's reluctance to build in the post-war economy.
 Upon his death and the transferral of the funds to the Foundation, Wright was faced with trustees, who were ambivalent at best about the innovative design, and Rebay's successor Sweeney, who envisioned a much more conservative design than the one developed by the determined architect.
 Lastly, Wright was faced with New York's building code and zoning ordinance, which he claimed were ill-prepared to handle his unusual design.

-In their dealings with the municipal authorities, Wright and the Foundation were assisted by Holden, McLaughlin & Associates, a well-respected New York architectural firm, led by Wright's friend Arthur Holden, which made floor-by-floor space computations, supplied other detailed data, and prepared and filed a fifty-sheet roll of plans.39 Due to the extraordinary character of the scheme, when the plans first reached municipal authorities in 1952, they received objections to thirty-two building regulations.40 When the number of objections had been reduced to approximately fifteen, the plans were forwarded to the Board of Standards and Appeals (hereafter referred to as BSA) for the needed variances.
+In their dealings with the municipal authorities, Wright and the Foundation were assisted by Holden, McLaughlin & Associates, a well-respected New York architectural firm, led by Wright's friend Arthur Holden, which made floor-by-floor space computations, supplied other detailed data, and prepared and filed a fifty-sheet roll of plans.43 When the plans first reached municipal authorities in 1952 they received objections to thirty-two building regulations.44 When the number of objections had been reduced to approximately fifteen, the plans were forwarded to the Board of Standards and Appeals (hereafter referred to as BSA) for the needed variances.
 After a protracted period of design revisions, the BSA approved the plans and in 1956 the Department of Housing and Buildings issued a permit.

 Another challenge: no builder could be found to handle the unusual project.
-Edgar Tafel, a New York architect and former Taliesin apprentice, is credited with introducing Wright to George N. Cohen (1905/06-1972), head of the Euclid Contracting Corporation, in August, 1954.41 Together Wright and Cohen were able to settle on an inexpensive method of constructing the curved design which also satisfied the municipal authorities.
-The floor slab of the ramp was formed in poured reinforced concrete; however, the outer wall was achieved by spraying layers of Gunite (a comparatively dry mixture of sand and cement) from within the building, through the steel reinforcement, against plywood forms.42 These outer surfaces were later painted with an ivory-colored vinyl plastic skin, originally used during World War II to protect the finish on guns and airplanes, and then developed into an architectural finish with the trademark "Cocoon."
-Besides Wright, Cohen, and Sweeney, other collaborators on the project included: William Wesley Peters (Wright's son-in-law and a member of Taliesin, supervising design and the execution of details), Professor Mendel Glickman (engineer, succeeding Jacob Feld), William H. Short (clerk-of-the-works, from Holden's office), Charles W. Spero (contractor's supervisor), and Charles Middeleer (landscape architect).43 Upon Wright's death, his successor firm, Taliesin Associated Architects, continued the project.
+Edgar Tafel, a New York architect and former Taliesin apprentice, is credited with introducing Wright to George N. Cohen (1905/06-1972), head of the Euclid Contracting Corporation, in August, 1954.45 Together Wright and Cohen were able to settle on an inexpensive method of constructing the curved design which also satisfied the municipal authorities.
+The floor slab of the ramp was formed in poured reinforced concrete, with a plaster parapet hung from its edge instead of the originally planned coved inner edge.
+However, the outer wall was achieved by spraying layers of concrete from within the building, through the steel reinforcement, against plywood forms.
+Besides Wright, Cohen, and Sweeney, other collaborators on the project included: William Wesley Peters (Wright's son-in-law and a member of Taliesin, supervising design and the execution of details), Professor Mendel Glickman (engineer, succeeding Jacob Feld), William H. Short (clerk of the works, from Holden's office), Charles W. Spero (contractor's supervisor), and Charles Middeleer (landscape architect).46 Upon Wright's death, his successor firm, Taliesin Associated Architects, continued to work on the project.

 More than fifteen years after Rebay first approached Wright about the design, construction began.
-In May, 1956, demolition started on the two buildings still standing on the site, a vacant thirteen-story structure at 1070 Fifth Avenue and the six-story temporary home of the Guggenheim collection at 1071 Fifth Avenue.44 Construction began in October and continual progress reports in local newspapers and professional journals attest to the heightened interest among New Yorkers: the scaffolding was removed in August, 1958; the ivory-colored vinyl plastic coating was applied to the exterior in October.
-The first photographs of the nearly complete museum were much heralded and even minor problems with finishes and details were reported in the press.45
+In May, 1956, demolition started on the two buildings still standing on the site, a vacant thirteen-story structure at 1070 Fifth Avenue and the six-story temporary home of the Guggenheim collection at 1071 Fifth Avenue.47 Construction began in October and continual progress reports in local newspapers and professional journals attest to the heightened interest among New Yorkers: the scaffolding was removed in August, 1958; the ivory-colored vinyl plastic coating was applied to the exterior in October.
+The first photographs of the nearly complete museum were much heralded and even minor problems with finishes and details were reported in the press.48